surveyjs/survey-creator/packages/survey-creator-core/src/tester/README.md

 | `src/model/runnerModel.test.ts` | `tests-tester/model/runnerModel.test.ts` |
 | `scripts/check-layers.mjs` | `tests-tester/checkLayers.ts` — a test helper here, because this package runs its fences from vitest |

-`src/model/checkListModel.ts` is the recorder's check menu and arrives with prompt 05; `src/store/useRunner.ts` is React's ownership shim and is not ported at all — prompt 07 writes its equivalent where React lives.
+`src/model/checkListModel.ts` is the recorder's check menu and came over in prompt 05 as `model/checkMenuModel.ts`; `src/store/useRunner.ts` is React's ownership shim and is not ported at all — prompt 07 writes its equivalent where React lives.

 The widget shell, ported in prompt 03.
 Its sources are the prototype's `components/test/TestTab.tsx`, `components/test/JsonScreen.tsx`, the half of `App.tsx` the Test tab needed, and `SetupTab`: